allianz/ng-aquila/projects/ng-aquila/src/checkbox/checkbox.md

 The properties can be inherited from the checkbox group to the checkboxes inside it.
 In this example you can toggle them and check the result.

 <!-- example(checkbox-group-inheritance) -->

+### Accessibility
+If your checkbox doesn't have any accompanying label text, it's recommended to use `ariaLabel` or `ariaLabelledBy` inputs to provide helpful information for users relying on screen readers or other assistive technologies."